 Röda Sten Art Hall

-As one of the largest shipping hubs in Europe during the 20th century, wealthy Gothenburg had a lot of money to invest in its art and museum scene, which is pretty impressive for a city of its size.
+As one of the largest shipping hubs in Europe during the 20th century, Gothenburg had a lot of money to invest in its art and museum scene, which is pretty impressive for a city of its size.
 If art and culture is one of your travel essentials, then make sure to include at least one of the attractions below on your itinerary.

 Gothenburg Museum of Art